Guide to opening a Business Account for your Start-Up in Singapore

 Similar to personal banking accounts, most business accounts will require you to maintain a minimum average monthly balance.
 Failing to do so can result in a monthly service fee.

 As an entrepreneur, you’ll want to minimise unnecessary cost.
 One easy way of doing so is to choose a business account with a minimum monthly average balance that your business can maintain comfortably.

-The OCBC Business Growth account has a minimum balance requirement of S$3,000 while the OCBC Business Entrepreneur Account has a balance requirement of S$5,000 – both of which are reasonably low amounts for businesses to maintain as an account balance.
+The OCBC Business Growth account does not have a minimum balance requirement while the OCBC Business Entrepreneur Account has a balance requirement of S$30,000 – both of which are reasonably low amounts for businesses to maintain as an account balance.